li-jonathan/covid-lockdown-map/README.md

 Interactive map of the United States.
 When mouse hovers over a state, information about the selected state's lockdown status will fill out the fields to the right of the map.

 ## Demo
-Click [here](https://codepen.io/li-jonathan/full/VwvwOwO) for a work in progress demo of the application.
+Click [here](https://li-jonathan.github.io/covid-lockdown-map/) to see current version of website.